What is 5-HTP? Benefits, History, and Science of Griffonia Seed Extract

 Molecularly, serotonin is known as 5-hydroxytryptamine, which is then shortened to 5-HT.
 If that started ringing bells in your head, you’re on the right track.
 Yes, serotonin, or 5-HT, is highly molecularly similar to 5-HTP (-hydroxytryptophan), and in fact, these substances are practically interchangeable in the body.

-In this article, learn what 5-HTP is, how the body uses it, why we chose Griffonia simplicfolia seed as our source, and much more.
+In this article, learn what 5-HTP is, how the body uses it, its history, benefits, and potential side effects, why we chose Griffonia simplicfolia seed as our source, and much more.
 Let’s delve into the ancient secrets of the current era’s most popular nootropics, starting with 5-HTP.

 5-HTP is present in a few plant species, but it’s only known to be highly concentrated in the seeds of Griffonia simplicfolia, a West African shrub.
 The usual incentives, such as cost and efficiency, never called for the production of synthetic 5-HTP, but manufacturing methods vary among producers of this popular nootropic.
 Therefore, diligent research and careful sourcing are the only ways to secure safe and natural 5-HTP.